miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 A PNP BJT works in a similar way but is current-controlled rather than voltage-controlled.
 In a PNP transistor, when a small current is applied to the base (P-region), it allows a larger current to flow from the emitter (P-region) to the collector (N-region).

 ##### N-Channel Depletion Type
-However, we will briefly discuss in what ways an N-channel depletion type MOSFET would be different.
+We will also briefly discuss in what ways an N-channel depletion type MOSFET is different to the enhancement type.

 In the depletion type MOSFET, we already have a pre-existing tunnel manufactured into the MOSFET, which means that without the gate turned on, current can flow from the source to the drain.
 By applying a negative gate voltage to the depletion type MOSFET, the depletion region to the P-region substrate increases, and the tunnel becomes narrower to the point of being able to turn the MOSFET completely off by applying a negative voltage to the gate.

+#### Symbols
+Now let's take a look at the circuit symbols of the different transistor types.

+Let's first look at the bipolar junction transistor symbols:
+In an NPN transistor, the arrow points outward from the base to the emitter, while in a PNP transistor, the arrow points outward from the emitter to the base.
+The letters E, B, and C represent the emitter, base, and collector terminals, respectively.

+Then, for the MOSFETs:
+The N-channel MOSFET the arrow point from source inward to the gate.
+For the P-channel MOSFET the arrow point from the gate to the source.

+In all cases, the third pin on the right side of the symbol represents the connection between the substrate and the source.
+For depletion-type MOSFETs, the three terminals on the right-hand side are connected, indicating the pre-manufactured terminal.
+The letters S, D, and G represent the source, drain, and gate terminals of the MOSFETs, respectively.

+BJTs operate as current-controlled devices, relying on a continuous base-emitter current to remain active.

+In contrast, MOSFETs are voltage-driven, making them inherently more efficient.
+This voltage-driven characteristic grants MOSFETs several advantages: they boast lower power consumption, and superior switching efficiency compared to BJTs.

+Additionally, MOSFETs typically offer faster switching speeds, making them ideal for high-frequency applications.
+Moreover, MOSFETs exhibit better thermal stability and can handle higher power densities than BJTs, contributing to their widespread use in modern electronics.
+Furthermore, MOSFETs are more scalable, allowing for easier integration into advanced semiconductor technologies.
 #### Summary
 A transistor is another semiconductor.
 We can use it as a switch or a voltage-controlling device in a circuit.
 One of its simplest forms is the BJT, which is created by adding an N or a P region to a PN junction.

 For an NPN-type BJT, we get three connections called the emitter (connected to the first N-region), the collector (connected to the second N-region), and the base (attached to the P-region).
 The two PN junctions function as two opposite-facing diodes.
-If we apply a voltage from the emitter to the collector, one of them is reverse bias, which means that no current can flow.
+If we apply a voltage from the emitter to the collector, one of them is in reverse bias, which means that no current can flow.
 However, if we apply a positive voltage to the base, electrons are attracted from the N-region and fill up some of the electron holes of the P-region.
 If enough voltage is applied, there are freely moving electrons in the P-region, which makes it conductive.
 Consequently, current can flow from the emitter to the collector.
 The higher the base-emitter current, the more freely moving electrons, and the higher the emitter-collector current.
-The two currents are dependent on the proportionality Hfe.
+The two currents are linked through the proportionality Hfe.

 Another form is the MOSFET (Metal Oxide Semiconductor Field Effect Transistor).
 A N-channel enhancement type MOSFET consists of four ports: source, gate, drain, and substrate body.
 The substrate port is internally attached to the source pin.
 The source is connected to the first N region, the Drain to the second, and the Gate is connected to the P-region.
 However, between the gate and the P-region, there is a dielectric, which allows no current to flow, and opposite the gate is the substrate body plate.